Having a supportive birth partner, whether it’s a spouse, partner, doula or family member, can make all the difference.

 • Massage where ever she says

-I teach a Couples Workshop called HOLISTIC BIRTH REHEARSAL.
+I teach a Couples Workshop called HOLISTIC BIRTH JOURNEY.
 It is held monthly at different venues in London.
 I also offer it privately at your home.
 You’ll learn physical and emotional tools to become an amazing birth partner!

 For more info please click here